|Nutritional Guidelines (per serving)|

 As spring marches its way into our lives bringing the much-needed lighter, brighter days, food starts to take on a lighter, brighter feel as well.
 Days can still be chilly so a perfect dish for this time of year is spring soups.

 This spring onion, pea and mint recipe is a perfect example of these changes as it takes on that lighter tone.
 The soup is perfect for not just Easter and spring lunches, as the recipe uses frozen peas, it can actually be eaten right through the year as long as you have fresh mint; dried simply will not do.

-- 1 tbsp. extra virgin olive oil + extra for serving
+- 1 tablespoon extra virgin olive oil (plus extra for serving)

 - 1/4 stick butter